zama-ai/tfhe-rs/tfhe/docs/guides/run_on_gpu.md

 | Cast (from src type)  | `cast_from`    | :heavy\_multiplication\_x: | N/A                        |
 | Ternary operator      | `select`       | :heavy\_check\_mark:       | :heavy\_multiplication\_x: |

-The equivalent signed operations are also available.

 {% hint style="info" %}
 All operations follow the same syntax than the one described in [here](../getting\_started/operations.md).
 {% endhint %}

+## Multi-GPU support

+TFHE-rs supports platforms with multiple GPUs with some restrictions at the moment: the platform should have NVLink support, and only GPUs that have peer access to GPU 0 via NVLink will be used for the computation.
+Depending on the platform, this can restrict the number of GPUs used to perform the computation.

+There is **nothing to change in the code to execute on multiple GPUs**, when they are available and have peer access to GPU 0 via NVLink.
+To keep the API as user-friendly as possible, the configuration is automatically set, i.e., the user has no fine-grained control over the number of GPUs to be used.

 ## Benchmarks

-All GPU benchmarks presented here were obtained on a single H100 GPU, and rely on the multithreaded PBS algorithm.
+All GPU benchmarks presented here were obtained on H100 GPUs, and rely on the multithreaded PBS algorithm.
 The cryptographic parameters `PARAM_GPU_MULTI_BIT_MESSAGE_2_CARRY_2_GROUP_3_KS_PBS` were used.

+### 1xH100
+Below come the results for the execution on a single H100.
 The following table shows the performance when the inputs of the benchmarked operation are encrypted:

 | Operation \ Size                                       | `FheUint8` | `FheUint16` | `FheUint32` | `FheUint64` | `FheUint128` | `FheUint256` |